sabnisshreyas91/Airbnb-Booking-Prediction/README.md

  up bookings.

 ### Mission
-To predict which country a user will visit next, based on demographics, web sessions and summary statistics on the users and countries interest.
+To predict which country a user will visit next, based on currently available data on demographics, web sessions and summary statistics on the users and countries interest.
+Note that the mission does not include a prediction of when the customer may make the next booking.
+This is because one of the business goals of the project is to leverage the prediction of *where* the user travel to next in order to influence *when* he me makes his next booking.

 ### Success criteria

 **Model Criterion**: The classification outcome labels consist of 10 individual countries, 'other' minor countries and 'NDF' which signifies no booking was made.
 Nearly 60% of rows have 'NDF' as the outcome label.
 Therefore the model is successful if the Cross Validation *Correct Classification Rate* significantly exceeds 40%.
+In addition prediction *precision* for each output label must exceed 70%.

-**Desired Business Outcomes**: If the model is successful, then *booking-conversion* rates should increase, as users who are on the fence about a holiday will be hit with relevant deals and discounts encouraging them to complete their bookings.
- A long term indication of the models' success would be a simultaneous increase in *Host Acquisition* as well as user trips to countries \
- with a high travel forecast.
+**Desired Business Outcomes**: The first measure of project success would be the extent of traction and engagement it receives within the company, specifically by teams that are responsible for marketing/promotions and host acquisition.
+In the medium term, project success would be measured by an increase in booking-conversion rates, as users who are on the fence about a booking should be hit with relevant discounts/promotions that would encourage them to complete their booking.
+A long term indication of the models’ success would be a simultaneous increase in host acquisition, as well as user-bookings to countries with a high travel forecast.

 ## Planning